 If you cannot pay the costs mentioned in paragraph 4, you are offered an equivalent free alternative aimed at achieving the same learning objectives, unless the activity is not replaceable by a free alternative.
-This applies to the field trip/workshop/practicum mentioned above in paragraph 4(a): Brussels.

 The application procedure for a free alternative is described in the module description of the relevant study unit.